henry2004y/JuliaNotes/menu4.md

 Mechanisms for distributed computing are built into the Julia language.
 But to fully take advantage of it, we need much more than the built-in support, and often we need extra packages from the community.

-## Coroutines

 ## SIMD

 In Julia now we have several options of utilizing the SIMD instructions in LLVM:
 * [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl): focus on kernel loops, one macro for all;
 * [SIMD.jl](https://github.com/eschnett/SIMD.jl): explicit vectorization calls.
 Everything at programmers' hand, but may not be optimal.
 The concept is similar to, e.g., Agner's vectorization library in C++.

-## Multiple processes
+## Multi-processing

+Julia provides built-in language functionality to run a program across many processes that can run locally, across a distributed network, or in a computational cluster.

-* Specify the number of required worker processes using the `-p` option on Julia startup.
+* Specify the number of required worker processes using the `-p {N|auto}` option on Julia startup.
+  * It is important to understand that when you start N workers, then Julia will spin up N+1 processes.
+If I understand it correctly, the master process is independent from the work processes, but it does not need to map to an additional physical core: this is a software level isolation.
 * Check the number of workers in Julia by using the `nworkers()` function from the Distributed package.
 * If you want to execute some script on every worker on startup, you can do it using the `-L` option.
 When the `-L` option is passed, then Julia stays in command line after executing the script (as opposed to running a script normally, where we have to pass the `-i` option to remain in REPL).

-It is important to understand that when you start N workers, where N is greater than 1, then Julia will spin up N+1 processes. `-p {N|auto}`, tells Julia to spin up N _additional_ worker processes on startup.

-You can also add processes after Julia has started using the `addprocs` function. `addprocs` does not execute the script that was specified by the `-L` switch on Julia startup.
+* You can also add processes after Julia has started using the `addprocs` function. `addprocs` does not execute the script that was specified by the `-L` switch on Julia startup.
+Typically this is used for experimenting interactively.

 Check the ID numbers of the master and worker processes: